LinkeTh/walrusfox/README.md

 ## High-level overview

-Components in this repo:
+Components in this repo (split binaries):

-- Native messaging host (stdin/stdout) that talks to Firefox.
+- walrusfox-ext: Firefox/Thunderbird native messaging host (stdin/stdout) that talks to the browser.
-- Local Unix socket server to accept control commands.
+- walrusfox: CLI and local Unix socket server to accept control commands.
-- CLI utilities to install/uninstall the Firefox native host manifest and to send commands to the running server.
+- Shared library code under src/lib.rs used by both binaries.

 Data flow: